doggyfish/my-new-app/README.md

 Added some structures in API with attemps to structure the backend, but after reading through the test requirements, I felt on the API side it's more about processing rather than setup the backend structure, simply due to time constraint.
-I have taken some tests yerterday, which required me to refactor API, feel free to look into it if you wish.
+I have taken some tests yerterday, which required me to refactor API, structure it properly, feel free to look into it if you wish.
 The test: https://github.com/doggyfish/RefactorThisOriginal.git
 What I produced: https://github.com/doggyfish/RefactorThis.git